Djoser: The pyramid

 The step pyramid is made of limestone.
 It is massive and contains only one tight corridor leading to the close midst of the monument, ending in a rough chamber where the entrance to the tomb shaft was hidden.
 This inner construction was later filled with rubble, for it was of no use anymore.
-The pyramid was once 62 metres high and had a base measurement of ca. 125 X 109 metres.
+The pyramid was once 62 metres high and had a base measurement of c.
+125 × 109 metres.
 It was tightly covered in finely polished, white limestone.